 Having given up her career in music, Nora returns to her hometown to focus on her precocious six-year-old, a new house, a new school year, and the place she deliberately left behind.
 Her dreams and ambitions, however, have different plans.

 First-time feature filmmaker Anna Campbell brings a joyful, unflinching look at modern motherhood clashing with the artistic notion of pursuing your passion.
-This uniquely structured film with a completely original soundtrack uses the emotional bombshell that music provides in a way that appeals to the MTV generation and beyond.
+This uniquely structured film with a completely original soundtrack uses the emotional bombshell that music provides to create a music movie for the MTV generation.

 Production Team